irrdnet/irrd/docs/development/storage.rst

   unknown.
 Note that the current RPKI processes do not always set the valid status for performance reasons, i.e. the practical use of this column is currently to distinguish invalid from not-invalid.
+  When :doc:`RPKI-aware mode </admins/rpki>` is disabled, this is set to unknown for all objects.

 The columns `rpsl_pk` and `source` must be unique together.
 The columns `pk`, `rpsl_pk`, `source`, `ip_version`, `ip_first`,